 The federal government is responsible for ordering the vaccine and determining how many doses get delivered where.
 This means that the shipments come directly from the manufacturer to the Health Department.
 We estimate that the vaccine will be readily available for the general public by this spring.

-- I am 75 or older, what do I do to get the vaccine?
+- How do I get the vaccine?

 - Why are spots limited for registration?